Corporation Tax is payable by all companies on their taxable profits.

 The rate of Corporation Tax can vary each Financial Year (which runs from 1 April to 31 March each year, unlike the Fiscal Year which runs from 6 April to the following 5 April) and the rate is announced in the annual Budget Statement by the Chancellor of the Exchequer.
-The current rate is 20% of taxable profits.
-This is due to reduce to 19% from April 2017 and to 18% from April 2020.
+The current rate is 25% of taxable profits, although smaller companies may pay a reduced rate of 19%.

 Instalment Payments for Large Companies

 Large companies (defined as those with profits above the Upper Limit of £1,500,000) may have to pay their Corporation Tax in instalments.